Public Policy - Digital Advocacy - Media Relations - Political Strategy

 Red Hill Strategies was founded by Mike Leavitt and Lance Dutson.

-Dutson has extensive campaign experience with both federal and state candidates, and has been recognized as a vanguard in political social media strategy.
-He has served as a spokesperson for numerous candidates and policy initiatives, and has been a featured guest on national and local news and public affairs programs.
+Dutson’s work focuses heavily on the use of social media and digital tools to augment traditional campaign communications efforts.
+He has served as a spokesperson for numerous candidates and policy initiatives, has been a featured guest on national and local news and public affairs programs, and writes a weekly column for the Bangor Daily News.

 Lance was named one of the ‘25 Most Influential’ figures in Maine politics in 2012, and has won numerous awards for commercial and political web development projects.

 Dutson has extensive experience in a wide array of public policy areas, including energy, health care, government transparency, and budget issues.
-He served as the Chief Executive Officer of The Maine Heritage Policy Center, a free-market think tank that has been instrumental in shaping the policy platform for Republican state legislators and Governor Paul LePage.
+He served as the Chief Executive Officer of The Maine Heritage Policy Center, a 501c3 organization focusing on state policy issues, and has been active in the public policy discussion in Maine for more than a decade.

 Dutson has been an active figure in the emergence of new media as a force in political journalism.
 He ran one of Maine’s first political blogs, Maine Web Report, that received national acclaim for its investigative work in Maine state government.
 He was one of the first online journalists to be credentialed to cover federal court cases during the 2007 trial of Bush administration advisor Lewis “Scooter” Libby.
 As CEO of The Maine Heritage Policy Center, he founded The Maine Wire, an online news project that has been instrumental in the public policy discussion in Maine since its launch in 2011.
 He has been a featured guest and lecturer on the topic of new media and journalism at the U.S. Naval Academy, University of Massachusetts, and Harvard Law.
 His work in the online journalism space has been recognized by a wide array of news outlets, including the Boston Globe, Washington Post, Columbia Journalism Review, PBS, and many others.